Visible Infrared Imaging Radiometer Suite (VIIRS)

 These images are called true-color or natural color because this combination of wavelengths is similar to what the human eye would see.
 The images are natural-looking images of land surface, oceanic and atmospheric features.

-The Visible Infrared Imaging Radiometer Suite (VIIRS) Corrected Reflectance imagery is available only as near real-time (NRT) imagery.
-The imagery can be visualized in NASA's Worldview, Global Imagery Browse Services (GIBS) and Rapid Response.
+The VIIRS Corrected Reflectance imagery is available only as NRT imagery.
+The imagery can be visualized in NASA's Worldview and Global Imagery Browse Services (GIBS).
 The sensor resolution is 750m and 375m (M Bands are 750m, I Bands are 375m), imagery resolution is 250m, temporal resolution is daily and temporal availability for viewing in GIBS/Worldview is November 24, 2015 - present.
-View in Worldview
+View True Color (I1, M4, M3) in Worldview

 False Color (M3, I3, M11): Red = M3, Green = I3, Blue = M11